PacktPublishing/D3.js-Quick-Start-Guide/MAPS.md

 # Creating a map

-In this section we'll generate `<path>` elements from GeoJSON data that will draw a map of the world

-## Lesson Objectives
+The topics that we will cover in this chapter include:

+1. Creating a map
 1. Define GeoJSON
 1. Use a projection
 1. Generate a `<path>` using a projection and the GeoJSON data

+In this section we'll generate `<path>` elements from GeoJSON data that will draw a map of the world

 ## Define GeoJSON